Taking the heat. Sauna's popular and there may be health benefits too

 "High heat administered for a time-limited period is an antidepressant and a pretty good one," says Raison, a professor of psychiatry and human ecology at the University of Wisconsin-Madison.

-This research spans various forms of heal therapy, not just traditional Finnish saunas.
+This research spans various forms of heat therapy, not just traditional Finnish saunas.

 For example, Raison's group uses a special hyperthermia machine so participants can reach a core body temperature of 101.3 Fahrenheit – hotter than you could typically achieve in a sauna.
 Their heads, cooled with ice packs, stick out of the machine.